-A cold, driving wind quickly carries the clouds past the top of Steens Mountain.
+A cold, driving wind carries the clouds past the top of Steens Mountain.

-The driving wind and heavy clouds formed these ice formations across this boulder.
+The driving wind and moisture from the clouds formed these ice shapes on a boulder.

-Ice formed horizontally by the strong cloudy wind on the top of Steens Mountain.
+Ice formed horizontally due to the strong wind on the top of Steens Mountain.

-This small sheet of ice has wonderful shapes inside.
+A sheet of ice with unique shapes inside.